aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/remove-header-and-footer-from-documents/_index.md

 ## Docx4j - Remove Header Footer from Documents

-Examples demonstrates how header and footer can be removed using docx4j library.
+Examples shows how header and footer can be removed using docx4j library.

 **Java**